Peripheral Vascular Disease

 Vascular Surgery

-In more severe cases, you may need vascular surgery to allow the blood to bypass the affected area.
+In more severe cases, you may need an open vascular surgery to allow the blood to bypass the affected area.
 Vascular surgery uses a vein from another part of the body.
 The vein is grafted to the affected area, directing blood around the blockage.

 Treatment